 Fragging

-This process can be most likened to fragging a wall hammer coral in terms of difficulty.
-It is recommended to attempt fragging a bubble coral only if an electric saw is available.
+This process is most likened to fragging a wall hammer coral in terms of difficulty.
+I recommend you attempt fragging a bubble coral only if an electric saw is available.
 Here is a great video by MileHighReefers that shows the fragging process.
 I’ll provide a summary below.

 There are two main ways to frag your bubble coral:

 - Have some patience.
-This method takes a little more time but tends to have higher success rates, especially if needing to split a large polyp.
+This method takes a little more time but have higher success rates, especially if needing to split a large polyp.
 First, use a rubber band to divide the polyp; you want to force the coral to separate into two.
-From here, you will have a defined line that can be cut with a saw or, if done carefully, a Dremel tool.
+From here, you will have a defined line that is cut with a saw or, if done carefully, a Dremel tool.

 Both of these methods carry high failure rates, though bubble corals are known for bouncing back pretty quickly if something goes wrong.